ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 File shares can be created with capacity in the range of 10 GB (preset minimum) to 32,000 GB.
 You can start small, and if you need more storage capacity later, you can increase the size of the file share.
 When you create a file share, you can select an IOPS value between 100 IOPS (the preset minimum) to 96,000 IOPS, based on share size.
 You can also adjust the IOPS later.

-For the `dp2` profile, the baseline throughput is determined by the number of IOPS multiplied by 256 KB.
-So when you increase the capacity and the IOPS, you also increase the throughput limit.
-The maximum throughput value for this profile is 8192 Mbps.
+For the `dp2` profile, the baseline bandwidth is determined by the number of IOPS multiplied by 256 KB.
+So when you increase the capacity and the IOPS, you also increase the bandwidth limit.
+The maximum bandwidth value for this profile is 8192 Mbps.

 Table 2 shows the available IOPS ranges, based on share size.